bgelman1/SML-310/README.md

-Please see the slideshow for a more complete summary.
+Please see the slideshow and research paper for a more complete summary.